Royce Ring

 Roger Royce Ring (born December 21, 1980) is an American former professional baseball pitcher and coach.
 He played in Major League Baseball (MLB) for the New York Mets, San Diego Padres, Atlanta Braves and New York Yankees.

-Early life
+Amateur career

 Ring was born in La Mesa, California.
-He graduated from Monte Vista High School (Spring Valley, California) and attended San Diego State University where he was a star closer.
+He graduated from Monte Vista High School (Spring Valley, California).
+He was drafted by the Cleveland Indians in the 41st round of the 1999 MLB Draft, but did not sign.

+He attended San Diego State University, where he became a star closer after dropping 42 pounds in his sophomore year.
+In 2002, as a junior, Ring went 5-1 with a 1.85 ERA and 17 saves, a mark that stood until Addison Reed recorded 20 in 2009.
+He was also named a third-team All-American in 2002 and first-team All-Mountain West Conference in 2001 and 2002.

+In 2003, Ring was named to the USA Baseball Olympic Qualifying Team ahead of the 2004 Summer Olympics in Athens.

 Professional career

 Chicago White Sox

-He was selected by the Chicago White Sox as the 18th overall pick in the first round of the 2002 Major League Baseball draft.